Suntayo Barako

 Used for Kapeng Barako in the Philippines

-Bold, smoky flavor
+Bold, chocolate, smoky flavor

 Rare and mostly found in the Philippines or Indonesia